lmfsabaricos/FundMyGamePage/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+*Describe any challenges encountered while building the app.
+*Learning how to dynamically add content to the DOM using JavaScript *Filtering logic using filter() and displaying results *Adjusting layout with Flexbox for responsive UI *Fixing image path issues and JSON formatting

 ## License